maricons/maricons/README.md

 ## 🥚 Huevotama
 **A fresh eggs e-commerce platform! 🥚**
 Huevotama is all about connecting people with high-quality, fresh eggs 🐓.
 This web platform:
-- Eliminates middlemen for better pricing and quality.
-- Utilizes **Tailwind CSS**, **Bootstrap**, and **Google Maps API** for an amazing user experience.
+- Manages orders for a Chilean egg brand, processes home delivery orders, and is set to expand into a mobile app for workers in the future.
 - Ensures easy navigation for users to locate distributors nearby.

-Check it out if you’re into modern agriculture tech! 🚜
+- Utilizes **Django**, **Bootstrap 5**, and **Google Maps API** for a smooth user experience and simplifying workflows.
+- We used an **Agile Scrum methodology**, iterating with sprints and gathering valuable weekly feedback on the app.

+A great project focused on providing quality eggs directly to customers with a user-centric approach! 🚀 You can check out more details about this project in the following [presentation](https://www.canva.com/design/DAGYRqk2yCg/Yhkr7NIUZP_xK0iulD-5DA/edit?utm_content=DAGYRqk2yCg&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).

 ---